Translate your website?

 Word-for-word translation can give you a technically correct but meaningless description of your business, products, and services.

 Many Chinese people will not necessarily understand your business.
-When translating, a word-for-word translation may not accurately reflect your business, as seen in the phrase "Lost in Translation."
+When translating, a word-for-word translation may not accurately reflect your business; it's "Lost in Translation."

-We recommend that you use a translator from your own country.
-Many colleges and universities produce proficient Chinese speakers who can better understand your business and provide more accurate translations.
+We recommend using a translator from your own country.
+Many colleges and universities produce strong Chinese speakers who will better understand your business and provide more accurate translations.

 Chinese language translation options

-Please leave your website in your local language.
-The two primary languages used on the internet in China are Chinese and English.
-Your website content is not in English or Chinese, which is why you're seeing very little internet traffic from China.
+Leave your website in your local language.
+The two primary languages of the internet in China are Chinese and English.
+Your website content is not in English or Chinese, and you receive very little internet traffic from China.

-If your internet content is in English, you can receive internet traffic from China, except for providing Chinese search SEO, which is set up.
+If your website content is in English, and your Chinese SEO is set up, you can receive internet traffic from China.

 Automatic translation can be inadequate.
-The Chinese reader will not know it is an automated translation, which can reflect poorly on your business.
+The Chinese reader will not know it is an automated translation, and it will reflect poorly on your business.
 Let the Chinese read and use their local automatic translation software.
-Any errors created in the translation will be known to be an issue with the translation software and will reflect poorly on your business content.
+Any errors in the translation will be attributed to the translation software and will reflect poorly on your business content.

-For more information, please take a look at the Automated translation into Chinese.
+For more information, please see the Automated translation into Chinese.

 Add a page to your internet content, a “Welcome Page” in Chinese that explains the critical elements of your business.

-Provided the Chinese SEO data has been created, this will help your website be indexed in Chinese search engines.
+Once the Chinese SEO data is created, it will help your website be indexed in Chinese search engines.

 Create a copy of your website and translate the SEO data.

-By combining a Chinese domain with your internet content hosted in China / Asia, you should see an increase in your Chinese internet traffic speed.
+Combined with a Chinese domain and your internet content hosted in China / Asia, this should increase your Chinese internet traffic speed.

 For more information, please see the Chinese SEO.

-Similar to Google's rich text, Baidu's Search Engine Result Page (SERP) significantly enhances your search engine ranking.
+Like Google's rich text, Baidu's Search Engine Results Page (SERP) significantly supports your search rankings.

-If your business has multimedia content, consider adding Chinese subtitles, etc.
+If your business has multimedia content, add Chinese subtitles.

-While automatic Chinese translation can handle your internet content, it is less effective for spoken words and, in most cases, not suitable for multimedia content.
+While automatic Chinese translation works on your written content, it does not work on spoken words and, in most cases, not on multimedia content.

 We recommend adding video subtitles to your website to help the Chinese search engines understand your business.